 I heard the coyotes celebrating last night, the frog chorus, the songbirds welcoming the morning, always the wind.
 I woke up hot and thirsty in our tent (a greenhouse for humans).
 We pull breakfast from the walk-in cooler room—eggs in a rainbow of pastels, so large they barely fit in carton; radishes still caked in dirt, reminding me that they grow underground.
 Two-foot long spring onions with thick stems that puff like balloons when I squeeze them: I hold the bunch together and see a giant squid.
 There is a head of red butter lettuce, full as a wedding bouquet.
 Bitter, pale green escarole, bright baby kale with delicate stems, long fronds of dill reminiscent of the Spanish moss I’d seen down south in March.
 We scramble it all together with salt, pepper, and creamy jack cheese, then wash it down with cold cider made from the ugly apples.

 It’s easy to wax poetic about it all—I’m a tourist here, and I don’t depend on this land for income or sustenance.
 The reality of it is far from idyllic.
 I don’t have to spend hours trudging through the fields in rubber boots under a searing sun, pounding metal posts into unwilling ground or hauling around 50-lb. soil bags.
-I can’t drive and could not get myself to the doctor or anywhere beyond the bean fields if I lived in a place like this.
+In the city I buy food and I cook food: I do not make it.
 The city has allowed to me to indulge the myth of my independence, both as an individual and as a human.
+A dubious privilege.

-Yet it’s good to come to a place like this, to feel at once like a blind woman amidst the weeds and a baby whose eyes have just opened.
+It’s not only good but necessary to come to a place like this, to feel at once like a blind woman amidst the weeds and a baby whose eyes have just opened.
 I listen differently here, where there are so many soft sounds.
 I’m attuned to the movements of bugs, of water under the soil.
 I’m reminded that asparagus is not a given, and that even beer comes from seed